 Fixing the web page redirect problems

 The below solutions depends on the nature of the problem and what causes the redirect errors.
-Just follow them one by one, or try the one that seems appropriate for your case.
+Just follow them one by one, or try the one that seems the appropriate for your case.

 1. Reset Permalinks